 - Prepare a CECL adoption memo for management

 - Assist with drafting or review of footnote disclosures

-Our team of experienced professionals provide practical solutions that allow you to optimize the forecast and allowance process.
-Key outcomes to our services including, creating the necessary documentation outlining the adoption of CECL, focusing on scoping, key decisions, model inputs, and related forecasts.
+Our team of experienced professionals provides practical solutions that allow you to optimize the forecast and allowance process.
+Key outcomes of our services include, creating the necessary documentation outlining the adoption of CECL and focusing on scoping, key decisions, model inputs and related forecasts.

 For more information on how we can help you implement CECL, reach out to your Cherry Bekaert advisor or our Accounting Advisory team.